Q - What are the membership fees to join?

 Yes!
 We want to give as many of our members opportunities to play indoor hockey as possible.
 If you haven’t played before it’s essentially a super charged, super skilful smaller version of the game.
 Your son or daughter will have the opportunity to play indoors throughout the year.
 Which is especially enjoyable when it’s raining cats and dogs outside!
-There is an additional fee for these sessions however, but if you’d like more information please contact us.
+This is included in the membership for all those in Years 4-6 for the first term and then there is an additional fee for the sessions beyond this.
+If you’d like more information please contact us.

 Q - Do you work with any of the local schools?

 Yes - we have very successful relationships with a number of the local primary and secondary schools.
-In fact, one of the schools that a number of our members attend were the National Champions last season!
-And another school, won silver in the U11 South Championships.
+In fact, one of the schools that a number of our members attend are the current U13 National Champions!
+And another school, won silver in the U11 South Championships (Boys).
 The link between the school and club is hugely important for your child’s development.
-The opportunity to be coached by the same coach in both is one to grab with both hands as it really accelerates their development.
 If we don’t have a coach in your child’s school, please let us know and we will try and contact your school so that we can offer hockey to more children.

 Q - Where do I order the kit from?

 The kit can be order through Bat and Ball Sports through their online shop.
 The club don’t carry any items of kit, except for your FREE training T-Shirt which you will receive on payment of your membership.

 Q - If I pay for the membership and play for another club can I carry on being coached by Duncan?